Skip to Content

 You can find more information on transportation to the park in our post on how to get to Torres del Paine.

-The best time for hiking the O circuit in Patagonia
+The best time for hiking Torres del Paine

 Patagonian summer from December to February is the warmest time with maximum day temperatures averaging 20°C and night temperatures between 9°C and 12°C. November, December, and January get quite a lot of wind – the biggest problem for hiking and camping in Patagonia.
 February is the least windy summer month.
 It’s the same with rain out of all summer months February gets the least rainfall.